setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 * 3.2 Data validation check services
 * 3.3 Data transformation services
 * 3.4 Logic services, data request and population services
-* 3.5 Have its own data models and therefore...
+* 3.5 Has its own data models and therefore...
 * 3.6 Is independent of point 2 layer

 4. **DAO/Repository/API**